043) How to Analyze the Works of Stephenie Meyer by Marcela Kostihova, finished August 13

 041) Captain America: Man Out of Time by Mark Waid and Jorge Molina, finished August 1

 Because I enjoyed the Avengers movie so much, I'm planning on watching all the earlier films that I missed.
 So when I bumped into this book at the library, I brought it home as a primer on a character I've never cared anything about.
 It covers the same ground as a Silver Age comic (reproduced in an appendix), viz.
 Cap recovered from suspended animation to the modern world ("modern" varying depending on, you know, publication date).
 Not Incredible Work, but perfectly satisfying.
-And the contrast with Stan Lee's script lets you know how far even hypercommercial superhero comics have come in the last fifty years.
+And the contrast with Stan Lee's script lets you know how far even hypercommercial superhero comics have come in the last fifty years.one day

 ===========================================================